- You can sell a home with a VA loan at any time.

 VA Cash-Out Refinance

-A cash-out refinance creates a new loan on your home, allowing you to convert your home equity into cash.
-You can borrow up to 90% of your home's value, as long as you meet specific VA guidelines which include at least six monthly payments on your current loan, and a refinance date at least 210 days after the first payment was due on your current loan.
+A VA Cash-Out refinance creates a new loan on your home, allowing you to convert your home equity into cash.
+Lenders typically let you borrow up to 90% of your home's value, as long as you meet specific VA guidelines.

 Outstanding Mortgage With a Typical Home Sale